DEMAND 2023

 Variation and components

-When compared to the evolution of economic activity, electricity demand and GDP have evolved in opposite directions, as was the case in 2019 and 2014.
+When compared to changes in economic activity, electricity demand and GDP have evolved in opposite directions, as was the case last year, as well as in 2019.

-When compared to the evolution of economic activity, electricity demand and GDP have evolved in opposite directions.
+When compared to changes in economic activity, electricity demand and GDP have evolved in opposite directions.
 The GDP has maintained a similar variation to that of last year, while demand has once again recorded negative values, as was the case in 2019.
-The divergent evolution between demand and economic activity has given rise to a negative elasticity of 0.5 between the variation in adjusted demand and GDP, a situation that has not occurred since 2019 and, before that, since 2014.
+The divergent change between demand and economic activity has given rise to a negative elasticity of 1.1 between the variation in adjusted demand and GDP; the situation is similar to that which occurred last year, and also in 2019 and 2014.
+The value for 2023 is much closer to the value seen in 2019.

-In any case, the evolution of the elasticity between electricity demand and GDP maintains a low ratio, as it has shown in recent years: an elasticity of 0.1 in the period 2017-2021 and -0.1 in the period 2018-2022.
+In any case, the change in elasticity between electricity demand and GDP maintains a low ratio, as it has shown in recent years: elasticity of 0.1 in the period 2017-2021 and -0.2 in the period 2018-2023.
 In other words, in recent years, the relationship between these variables has been practically non-existent, as has become evident following the economic recovery that took place after the 2009 crisis.

 Annual evolution of the variation in demand at power station busbars

-After factoring in the influence of working patterns and temperatures, the result is a negative variation of 3.3 % with respect to the previous year in Spain, while in the peninsula the variation was -3.9 %, both values lower than those recorded in 2019, although less sharply than those recorded in the year of the pandemic.
+After factoring in the influence of working patterns and temperatures, the result is a negative variation of 1.9 % with respect to the previous year in Spain, while on the mainland, the variation was -2.1 %, both values lower than those recorded in 2022 and in 2019.

 Annual evolution of the components of the variation in electricity demand